apandey092/SimpleTodo/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - Simple TODO app

-TODO app is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+Simple TODO app is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Ashish Pandey